gpvsrajan/MoviesManager-Assignment3/README.md

 # MoviesManager-Assignment3

-Created A Simple java-hibernate Standalone application for store 'Movie wish list' Movie wish list is simple CURD project where you do the following options:-
+Created A Simple java-hibernate Stand-alone application for store 'Movie wish list' Movie wish list is simple CURD project where you do the following options:-

 1. Insert new movie.